-Papka has more than 25 years of scientific and professional experience working with collaborators in the domain sciences, providing innovative technical approaches and expertise to investigate large data from simulation and experimental sources.
-His research interests include data analysis and visualization within the context of high-performance computing (HPC) and the development and deployment of research infrastructure in support of science.
-Papka’s research career has focused on finding ways to make computing more accessible to scientists.
-From experimenting with display and collaboration technologies as a member of Argonne’s Futures Lab to applying computation techniques to glean faster and more detailed insights from data to probing computation systems themselves—his work aims to bring the benefits of computation to scientists in a way they find useful and productive.
-Most recently, he has been working on efforts to simplify access to computational resources, creating a stronger, more interactive engagement between the user and the machine.
-This work is being realized through collaborations with Argonne’s Advanced Photon Source and through efforts like the NSF-funded Sage project.
+Dr. Papka has nearly 30 years of scientific and professional experience collaborating with domain scientists, providing innovative technical approaches to investigate data from simulation and experimental sources.
+His research interests focus on data analysis and visualization in support of high-performance computing and the development and deployment of research infrastructure in support of science.
+Dr. Papka’s research career has been dedicated to finding ways to make computing more accessible to scientists.
+From experimenting with display and collaboration technologies as a member of Argonne’s Futures Laboratory to applying computation techniques to gather faster and more detailed insights from data, as well as probing computation systems themselves, his work aims to bring the benefits of computation to scientists in a way that they find valuable.